 The term “adenocarcinoma” is used to describe a malignant tumor which grows in the glandular epithelial cells which line most internal organs.
-Adenocarcinomas tend to function somewhat like glands, producing distinct secretions of their own.
+The tumors tend to function somewhat like glands, producing distinct secretions of their own.
 If such a tumor is discovered, it requires prompt treatment, as otherwise it will spread and eventually kill the patient.
 The leading cancer of the colon is adenocarcinoma, and it is also extremely common in the lungs.

 Treatment for adenocarcinoma can be prolonged and painful, as is the case with many cancer treatments.
 In addition to the physical treatment, many doctors also recommend participating in therapy, socializing with other cancer patients, and engaging in relaxing and pleasurable activities to enhance quality of life for the patient.
 Support from friends and community members is often an important part of getting well.